Update: MailPoet now offers Post Notifications! Check out our new video. Are we just as good as the choices below? You be the judge.

 This is my personal favorite.
 My past clients were rarely satisfied with how it looked, however.
 It’s still at the top of my list because I lost count of how many times I installed it myself (since my first install 9 years ago.).

 The concept is easy: any new posts in your RSS feed are sent to your subscribers once every day or week.

 This is an example what a typical Feedburner alert looks like :

 - Automatically integrated with Google Analytics

 - Not newbie friendly (take a look at this tutorial)

 - Can’t easily resend the activation email to people who didn’t to activate their subscription (export to Excel!)

 - Translations in languages are unreliable

-- Send once a day or once a week, no other choice
+- Limited to sending once a day or once a week (no other options)

-- Feedburner stopped evolving once Google bought it.
-Even with the new beta interface…
+- Feedburner stopped evolving once Google acquired it.
+Even with the new beta interface.

-Screenshot of the basic out-of-the-box looks of an email from Subscribe2, which we use internally ourselves:
+Screenshot of the basic out-of-the-box looks of an email from Subscribe2:

 - Very easy to set up